hyperads/ios-sdk/README.md

 ```
 This step is required to work around an [App Store submission bug](http://www.openradar.me/radar?id=6409498411401216) when archiving universal binaries

+## Ad implementation requirements
+There are three advertiser assets that must always be included in your native ad design.
+Failing to include any of these three items could result in HyperADX disabling your placement.
+The three assets are:

+* Ad Title
+* CTA (Call-to-Action) Button (eg. Install Now, Learn More)
+* Object of HADMediaView must be used for banner's image loading and showing and presented on the stage

 ## Ad implementation